Biden and Xi will meet Wednesday for talks on trade, Taiwan and fraught US-China relations - Boston News, Weather, Sports | WHDH 7News

 San Francisco Police Department Chief Bill Scott said his department expects several protests a day but doesn’t know which ones will materialize where and when.
 He said the city respects people’s right to mobilize peacefully but will not tolerate property destruction, violence or any other crime.

+Associated Press writers Janie Har and Michael Liedtke in San Francisco, Fatima Hussein in Washington and Ken Moritsugu in Beijing contributed reporting.

-(Copyright (c) 2023 Sunbeam Television.
-The Associated Press contributed to this report.
+(Copyright (c) 2023 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)